Thermal and geometric normal modes of spectral fluctuations in heavy-ion collisions

 where $\tilde{e}_1\equiv e_T$, $\tilde{e}_2\equiv e_G$ and $\tilde{w}_i$'s are the weights corresponding to the thermal and geometric normal modes.
 They are obtained by applying the same orthogonal rotation as in Eq.~(\ref{eq:rotation}) on the weights corresponding to the original principal modes in Eq.~(\ref{eq:reconst_v0v02}).

 In Fig.~\ref{fig:v0v02}, we present the results for $v_0(p_T)$ and $v_{02}(p_T)$ reconstructed using Eq.~(\ref{eq:reconst_v0v02_rotated}), along with their thermal and geometric counterparts.
+We also present the results for these observables directly computed from hydro results, to establish the fact that they can be fully reconstructed by using the first two leading modes.
 We show results for 30-40 \% centrality, for which the geometric component has substantial effect on $v_{02}(p_T)$ leading to its sign change at low $p_T$.
 The low-$p_T$ sign-change may not be present in central collision due to the saturation of impact parameter fluctuations towards central collisions~\cite{Samanta:2023amp,Samanta:2023kfk}, resulting in a smaller contribution from the geometric mode.
 A detailed study of the centrality dependence of the modes is left for a future study.

-It can be seen from panel (a) of Fig.~\ref{fig:v0v02} that $v_0(p_T)$ is entirely driven by the thermal mode, with negligible contribution from the geometric mode.
-This is consistent with the results at fixed $b$~\cite{Parida:2024ckk}, where thermal fluctuations dominate.
+It can be seen from panel (a) of Fig.~\ref{fig:v0v02} that $v_0(p_T)$ is entirely driven by the thermal mode, with almost no contribution from the geometric mode.
+This is because the corresponding weight $\tilde{w}_2^{v_0} \equiv \tilde{w}_G^{v_0}$ constitutes just $\approx$ 7\% of the total and the geometric mode $e_{G}$ is itself suppressed by an order of magnitude c.f.
+Fig.~\ref{fig:modes}(f).
+This is also consistent with the results at fixed $b$~\cite{Parida:2024ckk}, where thermal fluctuations dominate.
 It follows that within a given centrality class, $v_0(p_T)$ directly maps the thermal normal mode of the event-by-event spectra and their relation can be written as

 where $\alpha$ is the normalization coefficient reflecting the magnitude of thermal mode.
 This fact is used for the estimation of $\theta$ in Appendix~\ref{s:rotation_alt}.
-Since $v_0(p_T)$ has been measured in the experiment~\cite{ATLAS:2025ztg,ALICE:2025iud}, Eq.~(\ref{eq:v0_thermal}) provides a direct experimental handle on the thermal normal mode.
 From our analysis, $\alpha \approx 0.9$ for the 30-40 \% centrality bin.
+Therefore, the measured $v_0(p_T)$ ~\cite{ATLAS:2025ztg,ALICE:2025iud}, provides a robust experimental proxy of the underlying thermal mode of spectral fluctuations.